lsst-dm/dmtn-210/index.rst

 The first internal listener, on port 9092 and named 'internal', is used by applications internal to the Alert Distribution System, such as the Alert Database and Alert Stream Simulator.

-The second internal listener, on port 9093 and named 'tls', is used by the Schema Registry, since it the Strimzi Registry Operator is currently hardcoded to only use configure a Registry to connect to a listener with that name.
+The second internal listener, on port 9093 and named 'tls', is used by the Schema Registry, since it the Strimzi Registry Operator is currently hardcoded to only use a Registry to connect to a listener with that name.

 Because these are ``internal``-typed listeners, they are only accessible within the Kubernetes cluster, not to any users from across the internet.